Luca Antonelli

-Luca Antonelli ([ˈluːka antoˈnɛlli]; born 11 February 1987) is a former Italian professional footballer who played as a left-back.
+Luca Antonelli ([ˈluːka antoˈnɛlli]; born 11 February 1987) is an Italian former professional footballer who played as a left-back.

 Early life

 Antonelli was born in Monza.
 He is the son of Roberto Antonelli, a former footballer who played for A.C.
 Milan from 1977 until 1982 as a striker.

 Club career

 After spending a few seasons in the A.C.
 Milan youth teams, Antonelli made his first team debut in a Coppa Italia game against Brescia on 8 November 2006.
 On 23 December, he made also his Serie A debut, in a match against Udinese.

 In the summer of 2007 Antonelli was loaned out to Serie B club Bari, but he impressed so much that during the January transfer window Parma secured him on loan from A.C.
 Milan for the rest of the Serie A season.
 He made his first appearance for the Gialloblu against Livorno on 16 March 2008.